GerardCB/gdrive-pdf-exporter/README.md

 ## ⚠️ Disclaimer

 **This script is intended for personal use only.** Only use it on documents you own or have explicit permission to download.
-Respect copyright and Google's Terms of Service.

 ## What It Does